eslint/eslint/docs/user-guide/configuring.md

 }
 ```

+## Specifying File extensions to Lint

+Currently the sole method for telling ESLint which file extensions to lint is by specifying a comma separated list of extensions using the [`--ext`](./command-line-interface#ext) command line option.

 ## Ignoring Files and Directories

 You can tell ESLint to ignore specific files and directories by creating an `.eslintignore` file in your project's root directory.
 The `.eslintignore` file is a plain text file where each line is a glob pattern indicating which paths should be omitted from linting.
 For example, the following will omit all JavaScript files: